All This and Heaven Too (album)

-All This and Heaven Too is the third album by singer-songwriter Andrew Gold, released in 1978 on Asylum Records.
-It includes the hit singles "Never Let Her Slip Away" (a no. 5 entry on the UK Singles Chart) and "Thank You for Being a Friend" (a no. 25 entry on the Billboard singles chart).
+All This and Heaven Too is the third studio album by singer-songwriter Andrew Gold, released in 1978 on Asylum Records.
+It includes the hit singles "Never Let Her Slip Away" (a No. 5 entry on the UK Singles Chart) and "Thank You for Being a Friend" (a No. 25 entry on the Billboard singles chart).

 Background

 All This and Heaven Too reached the British Top Five in the albums chart in 1978.
 "Thank You for Being a Friend" later gained popularity as the theme song for The Golden Girls, though it was performed by Cynthia "Cindy" Fee, a singer who often recorded advertising jingles, for the show.
 Gold also became known for his biggest UK hit song, "Never Let Her Slip Away," which was a No. 5 chart hit in the UK; Freddie Mercury assisted Gold as an uncredited background singer on the track.

 Track listing

 All songs written by Andrew Gold, except where noted.